Aviation

 Aviation Industry in Nacogdoches

-Texas is one of the top three states for aerospace manufacturing jobs.
-Average annual income for an aerospace and aviation industry employee in Texas is $84,300.
-The Bureau of Labor Statistics predicts that aircraft equipment mechanics and technicians will show a 3 % job growth from 2018 to 2028, with a 6 % job growth for airline and commercial pilots.
+Texas is one of the top three states for aerospace manufacturing employment, with an average annual income of approximately $84,300 for industry workers.
+According to the Bureau of Labor Statistics, aircraft equipment mechanics and technicians are projected to see a 3% job growth from 2018 to 2028, while airline and commercial pilots are expected to experience a 6% increase in employment.

-With the opening of HCH Aviation, development at the A. L. Mangham Jr. Regional Airport has taken flight.
-As a proud SFA alumna and woman-owned business, HCH Aviation has an exclusive partnership with Stephen F. Austin State University to provide professional pilot training as part of the university aviation flight training initiative.
+Development at the A. L. Mangham Jr. Regional Airport has taken flight with the establishment of HCH Aviation, a woman-owned business founded by a Stephen F. Austin State University alumna.
+HCH Aviation holds an exclusive partnership with SFA to provide professional pilot training as part of the university’s aviation flight training initiative.
+This program has grown exponentially, attracting students regionally and nationally, and significantly increasing airport flight activity.